AntoineSoetewey/datanalyze/content/_index.md

 My name is Antoine Soetewey.
 I am a PhD candidate in statistics at UCLouvain (Belgium), passionate about data analysis and the use of R software (together with its multiple extensions) for practical applications.

-In parallel with my research, I am [teaching assistant](https://antoinesoetewey.com/teaching/) for several courses in statistics, probability and data science.
+In parallel with my research, I am [teaching](https://antoinesoetewey.com/teaching/) several courses in statistics, probability and data science at UCLouvain and UNamur.
 I also give [private lessons](https://easystat.be/) and trainings to students and academics.

 Given my experience, I also support professionals in their research, data analysis and informed decision-making by bringing a statistical dimension to their projects, regardless of the sector, core business or size of their company.